-Its hospitable people make this one of the most enjoyable places to visit in southern Europe, especially if you’re after an off-the-beaten-track outdoor adventure.
 Additionally, Montenegro also has vibrant coastal towns.
 The most well-known one is Budva, one of the Adriatic epicenters of luxury and beach travel.
+Its hospitable people make this one of the most enjoyable places to visit in southern Europe, especially if you’re after an off-the-beaten-track outdoor adventure.

 Denominations :Notes: 5 – 100 EUR.
 Coins: 1-2 EUR, 5-50 cents

-Other currencies accepted: Good news here because Montenegro has the Euro!
-However, that in itself is no good if you’re traveling solely around the Balkans, as it’s one of only a few countries that actually has this continent-wide currency!
+Other currencies accepted: Good news here because Montenegro has the euro!
+However, that is no good if you’re traveling solely around the Balkans, as it’s one of only a few countries with this continent-wide currency!

-Despite that, it’s not mandatory, and you’re not going to be cursed if you decide not to do so!
-It really depends on whether you feel the service you received as worthy or not, and if so, it’s a good rule of thumb to go up to 10% of the bill price as a tip.
+Despite that, it’s not mandatory in Montenegro, and you’ll not be cursed if you decide not to do so!
+It depends on whether you feel you got excellent service, and if so, it’s a good rule of thumb to go up to 10% of the bill price as a good tip.

 If you visit some of the larger restaurants in the main tourist resorts, perhaps a more upmarket choice, you may find that a service charge is placed on your bill.
 In this case, the tip has already been decided for you, and you don’t need to think about whether or not to leave one.